The Social Insurance Number (SIN) Code of Practice

 At Service Canada, we strongly advise against private organizations requesting the SIN as identification.
 This is because:

 If your organization still wishes to request SINs for identification purposes only, you must not suggest in any way that you require SINs.
-You cannot require a SIN to establish a business relationship.
-You must make it clear that the SIN is optional and provide the client with other options.
+You can’t require a SIN to establish a business relationship.
+You must make it clear that providing the SIN is optional and provide the client with other options.

 Before providing their SIN, clients have the right to ask what the legal requirements are for the SIN.
 More information is available about the SIN on the SIN overview page.

 To decide if you should keep a client’s SIN, ask the following question: Is there a legal or contractual need to keep the information?
-If the answer is yes, then consider the following questions.
+If the answer is ‘yes’, then consider the following questions.

 If the answer to these questions is ‘no’, it is best to dispose of these SINs in a safe and secure manner.